 "Thus the regiment, amid much enthusiasm, was put through its manual by the prettiest woman in Virginia."

 Revered military figures such as General Jeb Stuart were Hetty's preferred choice of company.
 Hetty, often seen dressed in a fetching riding habit, jaunting about Richmond alongside dashing cavalryman, gilt-edged with stars.
 Mary Boykin Chesnut once wrote in secret envy, "Hetty likes them that way ..."

 The Toast of the Town

 After their adventures visiting among the camps and battlefields, Hetty and the girls moved on to Richmond, and at that time, the Capitol of the Confederacy.
-This was a time of promise as the war was still young in its progress, and Southerners still had hope in the outcome of their cause.
+Their travels was a time of promise as the war was still young in its progress, and Southerners still had hope in the outcome of their cause.
 Given the festive atmosphere of the day, many among the elite social circles of Richmond spent their time, entertaining with lavish soirees, intimate dinners, official receptions, and jovial charade parties.
-Of all the receiving cards in Richmond, Hetty's invitation to her home at Clifton House was the most coveted, even among government officials, congressmen, and Senators.
+Of all the receiving cards in Richmond, Hetty's invitation to her home at Clifton House was the most coveted, even among government officials, members of Congress, and Senators.

 When the war turned desolate, Hetty, sister Constance and her cousin Jenny would resort to hosting "starvation parties" where instead of lavishing on rich foods they played games of charades to while away the unbearable time of empty stomachs and broken hearts.